-On the other hand participatory instruments such as "Al Moudharaba "and" Al Moucharaka".

-Two concepts will also be presented Non-bank Islamic financial institutions which are: "Al

-"Al Mourabaha" assumes that the creditor (the bank) buys a given asset at a known price of both parties on behalf of its client, Lee, K, & Ullah, S (2011), Abduh, M (2012), Siraj, KK, & Pillai, PS (2012).
-Then, the creditor (the bank) resells to the customer by means of installments or not over a given period, to one Price agreed between the two parties above the purchase price.
-This financial product, although singularly close to a conventional debt contract, it differs from it, nevertheless, on some essential points.
-Indeed, the bank became owner of the underlying asset; the transaction is effectively backed by a real asset.
-It's not about not a loan, but a sale on credit (cash purchase and sale to term).
+Instead of investing, the usurer will speculate such as "Al Moudharaba "and" Al Moucharaka".
+Two concepts will also be presented Non-bank Islamic financial institutions which are: "Al "Al Mourabaha" assumes that the creditor (the bank) buys a given asset at a known price of both parties on behalf of its client, Lee, K, & Ullah, S (2011), Abduh, M (2012), Siraj, KK, & Pillai, PS (2012).
+Then, the creditor (the bank) resells to the customer by means of installments or not over a given period, to one Price agreed between the two parties above the term).
 Moreover, in this transaction, the bank therefore bears the risks associated with the Holding and is the main justification for its margin.
 On the other hand, there is no explicit reference to an interest rate.